UK Global Talent Visa for Software Engineers

 Industry salary data

-SupportingA salary significantly above the median for your role and experience level serves as an OC3 signal.
+SupportingA salary significantly above the median for your role supports MC1 (recognition as a leading talent).

 Key Facts for Software Engineers